carlosperate/Docs/docs/03_Advanced_Setup/00_Create_A_Bootable_MicroSD_Card_From_Preinstalled_Binaries.md

 Create a new folder "udoo-dev" under your Home directory, then browse the UDOO's web site to the Download page and download the binaries you need.

-###GParted the Micro SD card
+### GParted the MicroSD card

-Insert the Micro SD card in the card reader and launch GParted from command line:
+Insert the MicroSD card in the card reader and launch GParted from the command line:

 ```bash